 PO Box 285, Corvallis, OR 97339

-- Meet with Bruce for an interview and background check.
+- Meet with our Volunteer Coordinator for an interview and background check.
 A second meeting includes a shelter tour, paperwork and additional training.
 Depending on schedules, this process can take approximately two weeks.

 Volunteers are an essential and exciting piece of the work done at Jackson Street.
 By bringing your skills and passion in support of local youth, you can truly make a difference!
 Thank you for caring and for reaching out to learn more!